- Follow

 Students are required to engage in responsible social conduct that reflects positively on Chapman University.
 Students are required to model good citizenship in any community.

 Organizations, clubs, teams, club sports, committees, or similar organized student groups, whether recognized or unrecognized by the University, are subject to standards of conduct as set forth in this Code, similar to those for individual students in the University community.
 Student groups should be fully cognizant that they may be held accountable through the University’s conduct process for their behavior and the behavior of the members representing them.
-They should be fully aware of the University policies, including but not limited to the Student Conduct Code and all related policies of Chapman University.
-Violations of the Student Conduct Code, whether on or off campus, will be addressed.
-Group members who violate University policies, including the Student Conduct Code may be held individually and jointly responsible, along with their respective student groups.
-Members and/or groups who knowingly condone, encourage, or require behavior that violates University policies, including the Student Conduct Code may also be held responsible.
+They should be fully aware of the University policies, including but not limited to the Code and all related policies of Chapman University.
+Violations of the Code, whether on or off campus, will be addressed.
+Group members who violate University policies, including the Code may be held individually and jointly responsible, along with their respective student groups.
+Members and/or groups who knowingly condone, encourage, or require behavior that violates University policies, including the Code may also be held responsible.

 Factors that help determine whether a program, activity, function, social gathering or a student organization event is within the University’s jurisdiction include, but are not limited to: